 The following SLIs are typical in systems that store data:

 - Durability tells you how likely the data written to the system can be retrieved in the future, such as 99.9999%.
 Any permanent data loss incident reduces the durability metric.

 - Throughput and latency are also common SLIs for storage systems.

 Choose SLIs and set SLOs based on the user experience

 One of the core principles in this Architecture Framework section is that reliability is defined by the user.
 Measure reliability metrics as close to the user as possible, such as the following options:

 - If possible, instrument the mobile or web client.

 - For example, use Firebase performance monitoring to gain insight into the performance characteristics of your iOS, Android, and web apps.

 - If that's not possible, instrument the load balancer.

-- For example, use Cloud Monitoring for external HTTP(S) load balancer logging and monitoring.
+- For example, use Cloud Monitoring for external Application Load Balancer logging and monitoring.